We practice an every-member ministry to challenge and grow in our relationship with

 Prayer Team Member: Teams of two pray with people as they come up for communion.
 Serve once a month at the service of your choice.

-Hospitality: Welcome attendees and hand out announcement sheets for Sunday worship, or staff the Welcome Table.
+Hospitality: Welcome attendees coming for Sunday worship, or staff the Welcome Table to greet visitors.

 Coffee Cart: Help make coffee and refill creamers before or after a service.